 There will be three AIM scholars per AIM mentor.
-In the first year, 8 mentors will be needed; years 2-4 the need will be 16 mentors; and in year 5 the need will be 8 mentors.
-Each mentor will be provided \$800 per academic year (year 1: 8 x \$800 = \$6,400; year 2: 16 x \$800 = \$12,800; year 3: 16 x \$800 = \$12,800; vear 4: 8 x \$800 = \$6,400).
+In the first year, 8 mentors will be needed; years 2-4 the need will be 16 mentor; and in year 5 the need will be 8 mentors.
+Each mentor will be provided \$800 per academic year (year 1: $8 \times 800 = 6,400$ ; year 2: $16 \times 800 = 12,800$ ; year 3: $16 \times 800 = 12,800$ ; year 4: 8 x \$800 = \$6,400).
 This totals \$38,400.
 Junior and senior STEM majors who are academically successful will be identified by the AIM advisory board and encouraged to apply as a mentor to the AIM program.
 Upon selection, all mentors will participate in a day long training prior to the Fall semester to prepare them for academic coaching and mentoring.
 The training will focus on cultural sensitivity, building on non-cognitive skills, completing administrative tasks, and learning how to support students in STEM, specifically from low-income backgrounds.
 Guest speakers from Student Support Services, Academic Skills, and the Counseling Center will be involved in mentor training.
 Funding for mentors for the AIM scholars will be phased out during the senior year of each cohort, thus the reduction of funding in year 4 and no funding requested for year 5.
 With the success of peer mentoring in the AIM program, it is anticipated that a broader mentoring program will be implemented across the Pott College of Science, Engineering, and Education at USI.
 In fact, the goal will be to encourage AIM scholars in their senior years to mentor new freshman in STEM degree programs at USI.
 Instead of compensation (as planned for the initial AIM mentors), an academy will be developed that recognizes student mentors and provides them with a unique and valuable professional development experience that hopefully will be viewed as a desirable program to be involved with at USI.